jbush001/NyuziToolchain/README.md

 - libedit (http://thrysoee.dk/editline/)
 - ncurses

+### Linux
-On Ubuntu, these can be installed by using:
+On Linux, these can be installed using the built-in package manager (apt-get, yum, etc).
+Here is the command line for Ubuntu:

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev

 (On Fedora, replace python-dev with python-devel)

+### MacOS

-On MacOS Mavericks, the command line compiler can be installed by typing `xcode-select --install`.
+On Mavericks and later, the command line compiler can be installed by typing`xcode-select --install`.
 It will also be installed automatically if you download XCode from the Mac App Store.
-I'd recommend installing a package manager like MacPorts (https://www.macports.org/) to obtain the remaining dependencies.
+I'd recommend installing a package manager like [MacPorts](https://www.macports.org/) to obtain the remaining dependencies.
 Be sure to open a new terminal to do the build after installing MacPorts, because it installs alternate versions of some utilities and updates the PATH.
 Most of the libraries should already be installed by default, but Apple likes their command line utilities... finely aged... so bison will be out of date and won't work. *However*, if you upgrade flex, you'll get a build error, so you'll want to use the system supplied version.
 Here's the port command to install the dependencies:

     sudo port install cmake bison swig swig-python

-### Compiling
+### Windows

+I have not tested this on Windows.
+Many of the libraries are already cross platform, so it should theoretically be possible.

+## Building

 Assuming the proper packages are installed, configure and build using the following commands.